seanmorris/pobot/README.md

 pobot ./relative-path-to/script.js
 ```

-Scripts are formatted just like normal modules:
+Scripts are formatted just like normal modules.
+Just export a `default` function and Pobot will run it.

 *example/npmSearch.mjs:*
 ```javascript